 With Summer in full swing, finding fun and affordable family activities to keep children entertained is likely at the top of every Mother's list.
 Creating fun outdoor activities with children is a great way to incorporate exercise and family bonding into Summer fun.
-A fun activity that will get the entire family involved is creating a fun scavenger hunt in your backyard or neighborhood.
+A fun activity that will get the entire family involved is creating a lively scavenger hunt in your backyard or neighborhood.

 Get creative, scavenger hunts don't have to be the type that you may remember as a child.
 Incorporate aspects of technology and for younger children incorporate their learning of letters and colors into your list.